Commander Strike Force Training Atlantic: History

 Carrier Division Four was initially activated as an element of the United States Fifth Fleet on 13 March 1943.
-Seeing extensive action throughout the Second World War, Carrier Division Four was embarked in many of the most famous aircraft carriers in the Pacific Theater: USS Bunker Hill (CV-17), USS Intrepid (CV-11), USS Independence (CVL 22), USS Franklin (CV 13), USS Cabot (CVL 28), and USS Lake Champlain (CV 39).
+Seeing extensive action throughout the Second World War, Carrier Division Four was embarked in many of the most famous aircraft carriers in the Pacific Theater: USS Bunker Hill (CV-17), USS Intrepid (CV-11), USS Independence (CVL-22), USS Franklin (CV-13), USS Cabot (CVL-28), and USS Lake Champlain (CV-39).
 As a major participant in the Marshall Islands Campaign, the Battle of Leyte Gulf, and the Battle off Cape Engaño, planes under the direction of Carrier Division Four, aboard the USS Intrepid, sank Japanese aircraft carriers Zuiho, Zuikaku, and Chiyoda.
 Other notable victories include the sinking of the battleship Yamato and naval support during the Battle of Okinawa.

 Following World War II, Carrier Division Four was transferred to the Atlantic Fleet.
 In October 1955, Carrier Division Four assumed administrative command of the world's first super-carrier, USS Forrestal (CVA 59).
-USS Saratoga (CVA 60) joined the Division in 1956, making Carrier Division Four the first task group composed solely of super-carriers.
+USS Saratoga (CVA-60) joined the Division in 1956, making Carrier Division Four the first task group composed solely of super-carriers.
 Subsequent operations laid the foundation for tactical employment of carriers well into the next decade.

-Commander, Carrier Division Four boarded the USS Forrestal in July 1965 and deployed to the Mediterranean where it transferred to the USS Franklin D Roosevelt and returned to Norfolk in December 1965.
-It did two or three additional Medierranean Sea cruises on USS Independence and USS America before January 1969 (exact dates and sequence not known).
+Commander, Carrier Division Four boarded the USS Forrestal in July 1965 and deployed to the Mediterranean, where it transferred to the USS Franklin D Roosevelt and returned to Norfolk in December 1965.
+It did two or three additional Mediterranean Sea cruises on USS Independence and USS America before January 1969 (exact dates and sequence not known).

 Carrier Division Four was re-designated Carrier Group Four in July 1973.
 It was responsible for facilitating the Navy's transition from traditional battle force tactics to the modern day battle group concept, emphasizing the Commander's responsibility for the whole battle group (destroyers, submarines, and auxiliaries) and not just the carrier and air wing.